 Piping Designer Salary

 The salary of entry-level piping designers is quite less.
 In India, the average salary of entry-level piping designers is in the range of 15,000 to 20,000 INR per month.
 However, once they gain experience and achieve the required experience their salary increases.
-In the mid-range (10+ years of experience), a piping designer earns in the range 60,000-70,000 per month.
+In the mid-range (10+ years of experience), a piping designer earns in the range of 60,000-70,000 per month.

 However, the salary varies from region to region.
 A large number of piping designers are required in the Gulf region, Singapore, Malaysia, South Korea, Norway, Europe, and the USA.
-In these countries, the piping designers earn handsome money.
+In these countries, piping designers earn handsome money.
 In the USA, the average salary of a piping designer annually is $50,000.